 Susan Smith was born and raised in Alaska.
 At age 29, she decided it was time to experience the rest of the U.S., so she moved to Texas and opened a Mail Boxes Etc., USA franchise in Austin, Texas.
 The MBE store gave Susan a good, practical education in running a business.

 In the early ‘90s, Susan decided it was time to do something else, so she began exploring her options.
 She had three criteria: ability to make a comfortable income, flexibility of scheduling and a sense of enjoyment and accomplishment within her work.
-She was able to eliminate most of the list she came up with through the “enjoyment” factor; however, dog training met all her criteria.
+She was able to eliminate most of the list she came up with through the “enjoyment” factor; however, dog training met all her criteria, so she decided to become a professional dog trainer.

 She began apprenticing, reading and training.
 By 1996 she had sold her business and was building her animal consulting business.

-After three years, during which she got the sanctuary up and running, Susan decided to return to Austin and started thinking about what she wanted to do when she returned.
+After three years of getting the sanctuary up and running, Susan decided to return to Austin and started thinking about what she wanted to do when she returned.
 She began consulting with a business coach, defined her criteria and began thinking about what she wanted to accomplish.
 She came to the conclusion that she wanted to maintain her original three criteria (comfortable income, flexibility and enjoyment), and added the criteria of helping her chosen field become a viable and respected profession.